-Bhutanese prime minister Lotay Tshering left Dhaka on Monday morning after wrapping up his four-day official visit that focused on exploring more connectivity and business opportunities between Dhaka and Thimphu.
+Bhutanese Prime Minister Dr Lotay Tshering left here this morning after wrapping up his four-day official visit that focused on exploring more connectivity and business opportunities between Dhaka and Thimphu.

-Lotay, who is also an alumni of Myhmensingh Medical College, made his maiden visit at the invitation of Bangladesh prime minister Sheikh Hasina, after taking his office as Bhutan prime minister last year.
+Dr Lotay, who is also an alumni of Myhmensingh Medical College, made his maiden visit at the invitation of Bangladesh Prime Minister Sheikh Hasina, after taking his office as Bhutan prime minister last year.

 Bangladesh and Bhutan agreed in principle to work on allowing duty free and quota free access of a number of their products to each other’s market for the mutual interests.

-‘Bhutan has sought duty and quota free access of its 16 products to Bangladesh market, while Bangladesh has sought such access of its 10 goods to Bhutanese market during the official talks of the two countries ,’ foreign secretary Shahidul Haque said while briefing reporters after the talks between the two primers on Saturday.
+‘Bhutan has sought duty and quota free access of its 16 products to Bangladesh market, while Bangladesh has sought such access of its 10 goods to Bhutanese market during the official talks of the two countries held today,’ Foreign Secretary Shahidul Haque said while briefing reporters after the talks between the two primers.

-The two leaders expressed satisfaction at the excellent state of bilateral relations whose strong foundations were laid by the country’s founding president Sheikh Mujibur Rahman and Jigme Dorji Wangchuck.
+The two leaders expressed satisfaction at the excellent state of bilateral relations whose strong foundations were laid by founding president of the country Sheikh Mujibur Rahman and his majesty Jigme Dorji Wangchuck.